 Most chicken enchilada recipes require you to have pre-cooked chicken.
 With Suvie you can pump up the flavor of the enchilada sauce by slow cooking the juicy chicken thighs with the sauce while you’re at work, then come home to perfectly tender chicken that’s ready to be shredded and mixed in with shredded cheese and sauce.
-Then simply roll up the fillings with the flour tortillas, cover with more of the enchilada sauce and cheese and you’ve got super flavorful, fresh, homemade enchiladas.
-We like our enchiladas a little on the spicy side, which is why we opted for 2 chipotle peppers in adobo sauce.
-The chipotles have a subtle smoky flavor and pack some heat so if you like your enchiladas a little milder feel free to tone it down to one chipotle, or substitute a teaspoon of smoked paprika to mimic the smokiness.
+Then simply roll up the fillings with the flour tortillas, cover with more of the enchilada sauce and cheese and you’ve got flavorful, fresh, homemade enchiladas.

 Chicken Enchiladas with Black Beans and Rice

-- 2 chipotles in adobo, plus 1 tbsp sauce
+- 1 chipotle in adobo, chopped, plus 1 tbsp sauce

 - 2 tsp ground cumin

 - 1 tsp ground coriander

 - 1 (15.5 oz) can black beans, drained and rinsed

 - 1 Sazon seasoning packet

 - 8 small flour tortillas, warmed